What does the colour of the car warning symbol mean?

 4. ABS light

 If the ABS light illuminates, this indicates there’s an issue with your Anti-lock Braking System (ABS) and it may be disabled.
-Your ABS is designed to stop your wheels from locking up and skidding when braking under adverse conditions, like slippery roads.
+Your ABS is designed to stop your wheels from locking up and skidding when braking under adverse conditions, like on slippery roads.
 Your car can still be driven with just the standard brakes, but you should take extra care if you do so and should go to a mechanic as soon as you can.

 5. Battery light